yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

  * **Docker**.
-Every build should work in its own Docker container, in order to simplify configuration, isolate resources and make errors  easily reproduceable.
+Every build should work in its own Docker container, in order to simplify configuration, isolate resources and make errors easily reproducible.

  * **Tell vs. Trigger**.
 We need to communicate with DevOps tool through commands, right from our issue tracking system (GitHub